dvoaviarison/ring-doorbell-notifier/README.md

 docker build -t ring-doorbell-notifier . docker run -d --restart always ring-doorbell-notifier
 ```
 - To create a linux build and push to dockerhub.
-You then can deploy it in a free host like [railway](https://railway.app/dashboard).
+You then can deploy it in a free host like [railway](https://railway.app/dashboard) or [render](https://dashboard.render.com).
 Replace your username and the tag (e.g. v1.2.0)
 ```sh
 docker buildx build --platform linux/amd64 -t username/ring-doorbell-notifier:tag .
 docker push username/ring-doorbell-notifier:tag